 Each program provides the necessary skills, confidence in your abilities and opportunities to succeed within the industry.
 We also offer Master of Science programs in Cyber Intelligence & Security, Safety Science and Security & Intelligence Studies.

 Learn more about the security, intelligence and safety degree programs at Embry-Riddle’s Prescott, Arizona, Campus and find the program that’s right for you.

 Review our non-credit continuing education offerings at proed.erau.edu.

-Today’s global environment demands skilled specialists who can address, resolve, and help prevent future safety, security, intelligence, and emergency management issues.
+Today’s global environment demands skilled specialists who can address, resolve and help prevent future security, intelligence and safety issues.

 From aircraft accident investigators to cybersecurity professionals, careers in these key fields are projected to grow and offer promising salaries, according to the U.S. Bureau of Labor Statistics.

 - Forensic science technicians can earn a median annual income of $61,930, with an annual job growth rate of 11% through 2031.